Donna Sheng: Education and career

 Sheng earned a bachelor's degree in 1984 and a Ph.D. in 1989 from Nanjing University.
 She joined the faculty at California State University, Northridge in 2000, after working as a researcher in the Texas Center for High Temperature Superconductivity at the University of Houston since 1990.

 At California State University, Northridge, more than half of the students are female, and in 2014 80% of the honors students from science and mathematics were female.
 As part of the university's system of encouragement for women in STEM fields, Sheng runs a support group for female physics majors.

 Recognition

 In 2012, California State University, Northridge gave Sheng their Preeminent Scholarly Publications Award.
 In 2013, she was named a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Condensed Matter Physics, "for insights into topological and strongly correlated phases of matter using computational methods".
+In 2025, Sheng was elected to the American Academy of Arts and Sciences.